Eboreg/image2ascii/README.md

                  °?booood°
 ```

-It can also crop, output ANSI colour, adjust contrast/colour balance/brightness, invert, and other nice stuff, as well as output to HTML.
+It can also crop, output ANSI colour, adjust contrast/colour balance/brightness, invert, and other nice stuff, as well as render HTML.

 ## Installation